LyonSyonII/Polyglot/README.md

     // a = "true"

 You can use these names to check for conditions.

     if a = StrBool.T => print("a is true")
     else             => print("a is false")

+Enums can also be declared as only named (without value).

+    type Bool = true | false

+And you can assign them as a value.

+    var a = Bool.true

 Or [match](#match) each value